rudsonalves/boards/README.md

 # ChangeLog

+## 2024/12/11 - version: 0.5.00+27

+This commit introduces significant updates to the messaging functionality, enabling Firebase Messaging for notifications, restructuring state management, and improving user experience in the app.
+Key changes include the addition of Firebase Messaging service, restructuring state message widgets, and various enhancements in controllers and stores.

+### Changes made:

+1. **firestore.rules**:
+   - Updated read and create permissions for messages to allow any authenticated user.
+   - Simplified permission logic and added inline comments for clarity.

+2. **functions/index.js**:
+   - Added a new `notifySpecificUser` function to send Firebase notifications when a message is created.
+   - Introduced imports for `getFirestore` and `getMessaging` to handle Firestore and Firebase Messaging operations.
+   - Updated Firebase Functions version to `6.1.2`.

+3. **lib/core/get_it.dart**:
+   - Registered `FirebaseMessagingService` as a singleton.
+   - Added `MessagesManager` as a factory for managing messages.

+4. **lib/data/models/message.dart**:
+   - Added the `targetUserId` property for targeting specific users in messages.
+   - Updated methods (`toMap`, `fromMap`, `copyWith`, and `toString`) to include `targetUserId`.

+5. **lib/data/models/user.dart**:
+   - Added `fcmToken` property to store Firebase Cloud Messaging token.
+   - Updated `copyWith` and `toString` methods to handle the new `fcmToken`.

+6. **lib/data/repository/firebase/fb_user_repository.dart**:
+   - Integrated `FirebaseMessagingService` to fetch and update the user's FCM token during authentication.

+7. **lib/data/services/firebase/firebase_messaging_service.dart**:
+   - Implemented a new service to manage Firebase Messaging tokens and permissions.
+   - Added token refresh and update logic for Firestore.

+8. **lib/logic/managers/messages_manager.dart**:
+   - Created a new manager to handle message operations, including sending and reading messages.

+9. **lib/main.dart**:
+   - Configured Firebase Messaging handlers for foreground, background, and app launch notifications.

+10. **lib/ui/components/widgets/app_snackbar.dart**:
+    - Added a new reusable component for displaying SnackBar messages in the app.

+11. **lib/ui/features/shop/product/message/message_controller.dart**:
+    - Refactored to use `MessagesManager` for sending and reading messages.
+    - Improved error handling and logging.

+12. **lib/ui/features/shop/product/message/message_store.dart**:
+    - Removed redundant `messages` state and centralized management in `MessagesManager`.

+13. **lib/ui/features/shop/product/message/message_widget.dart**:
+    - Updated to use `MessagesManager` and improved error feedback with `AppSnackbar`.

+14. **lib/ui/features/shop/product/message/widget/chat_bubble.dart**:
+    - Adjusted layout and styling for better message display, including padding and alignment.

+15. **lib/ui/components/widgets/state_*.dart → lib/ui/components/state_messages/state_*.dart**:
+    - Renamed and reorganized state message components into a dedicated directory.

+16. **pubspec.yaml & pubspec.lock**:
+    - Added `firebase_messaging` dependency.

+### Conclusion:

+These updates significantly enhance the messaging functionality by integrating Firebase Messaging, improving state management, and reorganizing UI components.
+The changes ensure better scalability and user experience, while maintaining a clean and modular codebase.

 ## 2024/12/11 - version: 0.5.00+26

 This commit introduces a robust messaging functionality for the shop product feature, enhancing user interaction through a new message module.
 Key updates include adding a message widget, store, and controller, along with improvements to Firestore rules and model definitions.